 \subsection{Limitations}

-At the same time, the proposed approach has limitations.
+In the following, we would like to acknowledge limitations of the proposed approach.
 The coarse activity categories considered in this work may not capture more subtle or long-term social behaviors.
-In addition, the current framework assumes reliable person detection and tracking, and its performance may degrade under severe occlusions or crowded scenes.
+In addition, the current framework assumes reliable person detection and tracking, and its performance may degrade under severe occlusions or in crowded scenes.
 Future work should further explore the suitability of this approach in varying scenarios and integrated into a navigating social robot.